Safeguarding - Keeping your children safe in school!

 We ask that you always share information with us; please don’t ever feel that you are making a fuss or we don’t need to know.
 Even at the top end of the school, our children are only 11 years old, and we must work together and communicate effectively.
 This will be even more important as and when the dark nights draw in.

 As parents, your ideas on improvements we could make at school would always be welcomed.
-Please email me your suggestions or talk to Mrs Wilson on the school gate. (email@example.com)
+Please email your suggestions or talk to me, Mrs Vincett, or another member of staff on the school gate. (email@example.com)